 10. Bergen Catholic (N.J.), 0-0

-Bergen Catholic is the defending Non-Public A champion and the Tournament of Champions runner-up last season.
-The Crusaders start their season on March 31 against a 6-0 Foothill-Santa Ana (Calif.) team.
+Bergen Catholic is coming off a Non-Public A championship and Tournament of Champions runner-up finish last season.
+The Crusaders open 2016 at Foothill-Santa Ana on March 31.
 Previous ranking: 10

 — Mike Loveday